Abhishek123-abhi/clinical-reporting-in-python/README.md

 ## Notes

-These examples reflect my experience exploring **rtflite** for clinical reporting in Python and are intended to demonstrate one possible approach to developing clinical TLFs.
+This repository reflects my experience exploring **rtflite** for clinical reporting in Python and presents one possible approach to developing clinical TLFs.

-Based on my experience using the package, I believe there are opportunities to further expand the Python clinical reporting ecosystem.
-For example:

-- Additional examples covering a wider range of clinical TLFs.
-- More reusable reporting utilities and templates.
-- Examples illustrating metadata-driven reporting workflows.
-- Community-contributed examples demonstrating different reporting scenarios and programming approaches.
+The examples included here are intentionally simple and are intended to serve as reference implementations rather than production standards.
+My goal is to continue expanding this repository with additional examples, reusable programming patterns, and reporting workflows as I continue learning and exploring the Python clinical reporting ecosystem.

+## Observations

+Based on my experience exploring **rtflite**, I observed a few areas where additional customization or implementation may be required for production-style clinical reports:

+- Some sponsor-specific reporting layouts may require additional programming beyond the package's built-in functionality.
+- Some report formatting features, such as borders, headers, and multi-page tables, may require additional customization.
+- Compared with mature clinical reporting solutions in SAS or R, fewer end-to-end examples and reusable reporting templates are currently available in Python.
+- As the Python clinical reporting ecosystem continues to evolve, there are opportunities for more reusable reporting utilities, metadata-driven workflows, and community-contributed examples.

-I hope this repository serves as a useful starting point for clinical programmers who are interested in exploring **Python** for clinical reporting and encourages further learning, experimentation, and contributions from the community.
+I hope this repository serves as a useful starting point for clinical programmers who are interested in exploring **Python** for clinical reporting and encourages further learning, experimentation, and knowledge sharing within the community.